 Cardinal Richelieu is a 1935 American historical film directed by Rowland V. Lee and starring George Arliss, Maureen O’Sullivan, Edward Arnold and Cesar Romero.
 It was based on the 1839 play Richelieu by Edward Bulwer-Lytton depicting the life of the great seventeenth century French statesman Cardinal Richelieu and his dealings with Louis XIII.

-In short, Cardinal Richelieu is an excellent film due in no small part to the acting ability of George Arliss as the title character.
-Richelieu is portrayed as a master manipulator, checking and checkmating the various court intrigues, as well as dealing with the romantic subplot involving his own daughter, and his manipulated son-in-law — who nearly murders him towards the end of the film.
+In short, Cardinal Richelieu is an excellent film … Due in no small part to the acting ability of George Arliss as the title character.
+Arliss portrays Richelieu as a master manipulator.
+He checks and checkmates the various court intrigues.
+As well as dealing with the romantic subplot involving his own daughter, and his manipulated son-in-law.
+Who nearly murders him towards the end of the film.
 But all turns out well — for the glory of France!

 Trivia for Cardinal Richelieu

-- Stars George Arliss and Edward Arnold did not get along at all on this film, with Arnold charitably describing working with Arliss as “a trying experience”.
+- Stars George Arliss and Edward Arnold did not get along at all on this film.
+Arnold charitably describing working with Arliss as “a trying experience”.

-- Lux Radio Theater broadcast a 60 minute radio adaptation of the movie on January 23, 1939 with George Arliss, Cesar Romero and Douglass Dumbrille reprising their film roles.
+- Lux Radio Theater broadcast a 60 minute radio adaptation of the movie on January 23, 1939.
+George Arliss, Cesar Romero and Douglass Dumbrille all reprised their film roles.